Temporal correlation in the inverse-gamma polymer: Introduction

 Following the conjectures of \cite{Ferr-Spoh-2016}, several rigorous works studied this problem under different initial conditions in the zero-temperature setting.

 The time correlation problem for the droplet initial condition in exponential LPP was solved in two parallel works.
 Both employed a combination of integrable inputs and a geometric study of geodesics.
 The results of \cite{ferocctimecorr}, which also utilizes comparison with stationary processes, are limiting in nature and also used the convergence of the passage time profile to the Airy$_2$ process.
 They also obtained an exact formula for the stationary case and identified universal behavior with respect to the initial condition when the two time points are close to one another.
 In contrast, \cite{timecorriid} used one point estimates, convergence to Tracy-Widom GUE distribution (and the negativity of its mean), together with geometric arguments, to obtain similar, but quantitatively weaker, results for the droplet initial condition, but valid also in the pre-limit setting.
 When the two time points are far away, the case of the flat initial condition was dealt with in \cite{timecorrflat}.
-This work relied on strong Brownian comparison results for the Airy$_2$ process, in addition to convergence to it. {The time correlation problem in the half-space exponential LPP has also been recently studied in \cite{fer-occ-2022}.}
+This work relied on strong Brownian comparison results for the Airy$_2$ process, in addition to convergence to it. {The time correlation problem in the half-space exponential LPP has also been recently studied in \cite{fer-occ-2022}, utilizing comparison arguments with its stationary version and the process limit obtained in \cite{half_process}. }

 The Gibbsian line ensemble approach has also been useful in this context.
 In an unpublished work, Corwin and Hammond solved the time correlation problem in Brownian LPP with this approach.
 Subsequently, together with Ghosal, they extended their work to the positive temperature KPZ equation \cite{KPZcorr}.